Blog

 Creating Autonomous Layers

-- Defining property of services is that they are autonomous
+- The defining property of services is that they are autonomous

 - Services shall have no shared state with others